denoland/docs/runtime/fundamentals/node.md

 ## CommonJS support

-CommonJS is a module system that predetes
+CommonJS is a module system that predates
 [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 While we firmly believe that ES modules are the future of JavaScript, there are millions of npm libraries that are written in CommonJS and Deno offers full